grzegorz914/homebridge-enphase-envoy/README.md

 - Consumption Current Level (Wh)/(kWh) - is the Total and Net Energy Consumption (Lifetime and 7Days in kWh, Today in Wh).

 ## Power Production Control
-- You can set task for the Envoy to Enable/Disable power production on the microinverters.
+- You can set task for the Envoy to Enable/Disable power production on the microinverters (required *installerPasswd*).
 - On a typical system during daylight hours, the Envoy will execute the task within 15 minutes.
 - More info about Power Production task here: https://support.enphase.com/s/article/How-do-I-disable-and-enable-power-production